chgChang/CEN5035-Project/front_end/Frontend Document.md

 Payment method include information: card number, name, expiration date, CVV.
 After inputting these information, user goes to the 3rd part for checking the order.
 Once the order is placed, he/she is not able to change the order.

+### Order History

+User could find previous orders here.
+We show each order with the information of items picture, items name, items discription, order time and total price.
+We also provide a funtion to add item to cart.